cloud-agnost/agnost-website/docs/application-development/realtime.md

 sidebar_position: 8
 ---

-# Real-Time Functionality with Websockets
+# Realtime Functionality with Websockets

 Websockets provide a full-duplex communication channel over a single TCP connection, enabling the server and the client to send real-time updates.
 Agnost